Student and College Financial Services

 Such documentation would include, but not be limited to, independent filing of both federal and New York state full-year resident tax returns, documented duration and purpose of physical presence in New York, exclusion of parental income on FAFSA documents, exclusion of parental claim for dependency on tax returns, employment within New York, state of residence of the student's family — parents, spouse, children — voter registration, vehicle registration, real property ownership or evidence of residential rental lease, student's assets or liabilities, evidence of utilities in the student's name, sources and extent of parental or other income, and place of residence during school recesses.

-Students who complete both their junior and senior years, as well as graduate from a New York state high school or who obtain a GED from New York state may qualify for resident tuition rates if they attend SUNY Cortland within five years.
+Governor Pataki signed an amendment to section 355 of the Education Law that provides that students who complete both their junior and senior years, as well as graduate from a New York state high school or who obtain a GED from New York state may qualify for resident tuition rates if they attend SUNY Cortland within five years of high school graduation or NYS GED issuance.
 This includes undocumented alien students.
 The student must provide Student and College Financial Services with a certified high school transcript to substantiate this fact, along with an application for resident tuition rates.
 Undocumented alien students must also submit an affidavit of intent to resolve their undocumented immigration status.
 Please note that students who obtain resident rates in this fashion are not eligible for TAP or other aid with a New York state residency requirement.

 Military personnel, their spouses or dependents, may qualify for resident tuition rates while the military person is stationed on full-time, active-duty basis in New York.
 Dependents of full-time active-duty personnel who are stationed outside of New York state may qualify for resident tuition if the service member's Home of Record was, at the time of entry into the military, and continues to be New York.
 Documentation of status must be provided each semester, as well as an initial application for resident tuition rates.
 Civilian employees of the military or Department of Defense are not included in these exceptions to domicile requirements.